Can Checkerboard Tiles Be Used In Contemporary Homes?

 Unique Accent Pieces Using Checkerboard Tiles

 Checkerboard tiles also shine in smaller, custom design projects that bring personality to a space.
-For instance, you might use them as borders around rugs, inlaid accents on furniture, or tabletop patterns that stand out without overwhelming.
+For instance, you might use them as borders around rugs, inlaid accents on furniture, or tabletop patterns that stand out without being overwhelming.
 These applications offer creative flexibility and allow homeowners or designers to craft something truly unique.
 When used thoughtfully, even the smallest checkerboard detail can add artistic flair and contribute to a cohesive design narrative.

 Contemporary Design Inspirations with Checkerboard Tiles